martyitz/minitest/README.md

 The sources for each of the components is in /src

 The tests themselves are in three top-level directories -- amdgpu, nvidiagpu, and nogpu.
-Under each of them is a set of subdirectories named by <frontend>.<compute>.<offload>.<compiler>
-(The <compute>’s are all “mf” for now).
+Under each of them is a set of subdirectories named by `<frontend>.<compute>.<offload>.<compiler>` (The `<compute>`'s are all transcendental functions for now).
 Those directories contain nothing other than a Makefile.
 Each Makefile generates one executable, named similarly to the directory, with the type of GPU appended.

-Each Makefile also has a target “hpct”, which lists subtargets each of which generates one experiment.
+Each Makefile also has a target `hpct`, which lists subtargets each of which generates one experiment.
 The subtargets each invoke runhpct, which generates a measurement directory, and database, and a log file.
 Subtargets are for varying number of threads, GPU profiling with or without PC sampling, -e cycles, or any other data collection that seems worth testing.
 Some of them also have targets for